tnebooks/12th-physics/content.en/electrostatics/_index.md

 The equation (1.61) is called as Gauss’s law.

-The remarkable point about this result is that the equation (1.61) is equally true for any arbitrary shaped surface which encloses the charge _Q_ and as shown in the Figure 1.35.
+The remarkable point about this result is that the equation (1.61) is equally true for any arbitrary shaped surface which encloses the charge q _ and as shown in the Figure 1.35.
 It is seen that the total electric flux is the same for closed surfaces _A1, A2_ and _A3_ as shown in the Figure 1.35.

 **Spherical gaussian surface**

 **r**

-**_Q_**
+**q _**